fayaz-modz/dbox/README.md

 - 🔄 **NEW**: Container recreate command for fixing stopped containers
 - 🖥️ **NEW**: TTY device allocation for init systems (`--tty` flag)
 - ⚙️ **NEW**: Enhanced recreate command with full override support
+- 📊 **NEW**: Container resource usage monitoring with CPU percentage, memory, PID, and cgroups info

 ## Table of Contents